alinex/node-monitor/README.md

 The controller will call the sensors and collect the data.
 It may also generate reports or trigger specific actions.

+### Structure

+A controller may hold some sensor but not to much.
+You should only group corresponding sensors within it.
+Dependent parts may be put in another controller, one for each level of dependency.

+Each controller should have an unique and memorable name.
+A good structure of controllers may be:

+- one for each server: name it like your machine names i.e. `vs1626`, `ma77234`
+- one for each application part i.e. `web`, `web1`, `web2`, `web3`, `ftp`
+- one for each end user application i.e. `login`, `browse`, `buy`
+- one overall check i.e. `all`

 Sensor